 2: “The only benefits of going solar are the ones your electric company prints on your bill.”

 Most people don’t realize that the true benefits of a solar panel like the Canadian Solar Panels are “invisible”—that is, they’re not written on your bill—and they don’t understand that solar system repayments are quicker than they seem.
 If you thought that too, now you know that is one of the mistakes when buying solar panels.

 4) Do not ask blunt questions to separate the wheat from the chaff for the solar installer

-The only thing a solar panel distributor hates more than an ACCC investigation is a customer who knows what they’re doing!
+The only thing a solar panel suppliers in Dubai hates more than an ACCC investigation is a customer who knows what they’re doing!
 With knowledge comes power, and if a rogue installer figures out that you know solar, their ability to rip you off is just sunk and they know it.
 So, not having some knowledge of solar panels is among the solar panels buying mistakes.